 Back in 2005, when this was published, I was in the right job at the right time, so as to get a free copy.
 However, having since read and valued this important work, I would now happily of bought copies for myself and my team.

-Professor Robert Shaw is one of the early gurus of applying analytics to marketing.
-In this text he steps the reader through how to both make your marketing profitable and prove that ROI to the rest of your business (especially Finance).
+Professor Robert Shaw was one of the early gurus of applying analytics to marketing.
+In this text, he steps the reader through how to both make your marketing profitable and prove that ROI to the rest of your business (especially Finance).